-The specialists at Just Motor Law are leading experts in all types of motoring offences with extensive experience in representing clients faced with an allegation of failing to identify a driver.
+The specialists in our Motor Law department are leading experts in all types of motoring offences with extensive experience in representing clients faced with an allegation of failing to identify a driver.

 This is a criminal offence that can hold significant penalties.

-With the Just Motor Law service you have access to a specialist team of solicitors who carefully examine the circumstances surrounding the allegation all with the aim to establish a defence that could mitigate any potential penalties.
+With our Motor Law service you have access to a specialist team of solicitors who carefully examine the circumstances surrounding the allegation all with the aim to establish a defence that could mitigate any potential penalties.

 Failure to Identify a Driver